mvolkmann/blog/src/htmx.md

 and breaks if the endpoints change to return different data.
 Many developers refer to this architecture as "REST".

-This is not what Roy Fielding had in mind when he wrote his famous dissertation "{% aTargetBlank "https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf", "Architectural Styles and the Design of Network-based Software Architectures" %}" that gave birth to REST.
+This is not what Roy Fielding had in mind when he wrote his famous PhD dissertation "{% aTargetBlank "https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf", "Architectural Styles and the Design of Network-based Software Architectures" %}" that gave birth to REST.